 Note: AgilSpace is the signature brand of STEE-SatComS to deliver satellite and Earth observation solutions and services to their customers worldwide.

 - The AgilSpace GeoPortal from STEE-SatComS has a wide selection of imagery captured by TeLEOS-1.
-It will soon also contain imagery of its international imagery partners to deliver multi-source, multi-modal mix of optical and radar satellite imagery.
+It will soon also contain imagery of its international imagery partners to deliver a multi-source, multi-modal mix of optical and radar satellite imagery.
 TeLEOS-1 was launched by STEE on Dec 16, 2015.
-The in orbit test to calibrate the camera is in good progress.
+The in-orbit test to calibrate the camera is in good progress.

 - Meanwhile, a rich archive of satellite imagery has been accumulated and will be made available on the AgilSpace GeoPortal.
 The AgilSpace GeoPortal makes it easy for customers to place new imagery tasking orders, check the order status, and receive the imagery via FTP download.
 In addition, a unique feature of AgilSpace GeoPortal is its simulation engine for multi-satellite orbit predictions so that the customers can check for satellite passes over the area of interest, thereby allowing customers to book advanced imagery tasking orders.

 • Feb.
 16, 2016: First test images of the TeLEOS-1 mission were provided at the Singapore Airshow 2016.
 With a mean revisit time of 12-16 hours and coverage of the equatorial belt with up to 6 imaging opportunities within a day, TeLEOS-1 is capable of providing down to one-meter resolution panchromatic imagery, with a 12 km swath width.
 18)